 A strength-training routine should include the major muscles in your body.
 These muscles are found in your arms, legs, chest, back, and abdomen.
 You may think that your daily activities are enough to work these muscle groups, but a strength-training routine is designed to target certain muscles and push them to become stronger.
-Here are some examples of exercises to build certain muscles:
+Here are some examples of exercises to build-up certain muscles:

 Take the following steps before beginning a strength training program:

-Once you are ready to exercise, keep these basic principles in mind:
+When you are ready to exercise, keep these basic principles in mind:

 American Council on Exercise